View Categories

 • Bitcoin & other Digital currency

-• Reduction in value of money by monetary policies leads to over printing of currency which could result in
+• Induced Currency Devaluation: Reduction in value of money by monetary policies leads to over printing of currency which could result in inflationary pressures, loss of purchasing power for consumers, and ultimately economic instability.

 • Still Bulky to carry, so reduces its movability

-• Risk of theft and prone to counterfeit (duplicate/fake currency)
+• Security Risks: Risk of theft and prone to counterfeit (duplicate/fake currency)

-• Change problem–money cannot be easily divided into small increments so that it can match commodity values more precisely, leading to rounding off problems.
+• Challenges with Divisibility in Currency: Money cannot be easily divided into small increments so that it can match commodity values more precisely, leading to rounding off problems.

-• g. petrol pumps not returning 60 paise per customer due to change problems.
+• Example: Petrol pumps are not returning 60 paise per customer due to change problems.

-Hyper-inflation is a situation when inflation rises at an extremely fast rate.
+Hyper-inflation is a situation where inflation rises at an extremely fast rate.
 The rate of inflation can increase from 50 times to 300 times.

 3.5 Bank Money: Exploring Central Bank-Backed Financial Instruments